OliverW10/food/README.md

 With podman compose installed I do `podman compose -f docker-compose up -d`, if you are using docker engine instead of podman (i.e. personal computer or wsl) then it would be the same command but with `docker` instead of `podman`

+Then run `npx prisma migrate dev` to apply the schema to the database

 ## Setup (Windows with Android enumlator/web)

 Follow: <https://docs.expo.dev/get-started/set-up-your-environment/?platform=android&device=simulated&mode=expo-go>